simplexspatial/simplexspatial/README.md

 - Akka Cluster / Sharding to distribute data and computation.
 - Akka persistence to implement a CQRS model.

-# Launch
+# Launch (Docker Compose Demo)
-Because the early state of the project, there are not deployables packages to download.
-You will need to build it from the source.
-But don't worry, it is not difficult:
+Because the early state of the project, there are not deployables packages to download, but there is a Docker Repository with the latest SNAPSHOT at [Simplexspatial Docker Repository](https://hub.docker.com/repository/docker/simplexspatial/simplexspatial)

+You can use the docker-compose.yml in the folder [doc/demo/docker-compose](doc/demo/docker-compose) that will start an environment with:
+- Cassandra
+- Simplexspatial

+If you have Docker and Docker Compose installed in your system, the simplest way to run it is [checking out](Checkout the project) the project and executing `docker-compose up` from the folder [doc/demo/docker-compose](doc/demo/docker-compose).

+There is a more detailed documentation at [the Demo with Docker Compose section](doc/demo/docker-compose/README.md).

+# Builing

 ## Tooling to build the artifact
 - Java 8: The server has been tested with Java 8, but it should work with newer versions as well.